benvacha/mrkdwn/README.md

 The <pre>&lt;body&gt;&lt;/body&gt;</pre> tags
 ```

-### Block Code
+### Block Pre and Code
 All special characters within a block pre code syntax is escaped to it's ascii represenation.
 Reference syntax inside block code will not be translated as reference syntax.
+The absense of absence of a syntax will translate the block without a code tag.
+The syntax does not need to be a valid syntax name to translate with the code tag.
 ##### mrkdwn
 ```
 '''